-The Company completed two acquisitions in the six months ended June 30, 2022, both accounted for as business combinations.
+The Company completed two acquisitions in the nine months ended September 30, 2022, both accounted for as business combinations.
 On January 24, 2022, the Company acquired Cornerstone, a real estate mortgage business in the Washington DC and surrounding markets, for approximately \$4.7 million.
-The purchase price was comprised of \$1.1 million in cash consideration and 267,470 shares of common stock with an acquisition date fair value of \$3.6 million.
-Approximately \$0.6 million of the cash consideration is due within one year of the acquisition date.
-The Company is currently in discussions with the seller regarding extending the due date of this payment.
+The purchase price was comprised of \$1.1 million in cash consideration and 267,470 shares of common stock with an acquisition date fair value of \$6.6 million.
+Approximately \$0.6 million of the cash consideration was due within one year of the acquisition date.
+The Company has since renegotiated the timing of these payments.
+As of September 30, 2023, approximately \$270,000 remained due to this seller which will be paid in monthly increments of \$2.6,666 through August 30, 2024.
 On February 8, 2022, the Company acquired iPro, a real estate brokerage business in the Utah real estate market, for total consideration of approximately \$4.2 million.
 The purchase price included cash consideration of approximately \$1.8 million and 167,824 shares of common stock with an acquisition date fair value of \$2.3 million.
 Approximately \$0.1 million of the cash consideration was due within one year of the acquisition date and was paid by the Company in April 2023.
-Assets acquired and liabilities assumed in the individual acquisitions were recorded on the Company's condensed consolidated balance sheet at their estimated fair values as of the respective dates of acquisition, including mortgage loans held for sale of approximately \$3.5 million, lease right of use assets and lease liabilities of approximately \$0.4 million and warehouse lines of credit of approximately \$3.4 million.
-The Company recorded finite-lived intangible assets of approximately \$4.9 million, prior to the updates to fair values noted below.
+Assets acquired and liabilities assumed in the individual acquisitions were recorded on the Company's condensed consolidated balance sheet at their estimated fair values as of the respective dates of acquisition, including mortgage loans held for sale of approximately \$3.5 million, lease right of use assets and lease liabilities of approximately \$0.6 million, accrued liabilities of approximately \$0.4 million and warehouse lines of credit of approximately \$3.4 million.
+The Company recorded finite-lived intangible assets of approximately \$3.6 million and goodwill of approximately \$4.9 million, prior to the updates to fair values noted below.
 None of the goodwill relating to the Cornerstone acquisition is deductible for income tax purposes.
 Goodwill in the amount of approximately \$1.4 million relating to the iPro acquisition is deductible for income tax purposes.